Lepton sourced baryon asymmetry in the fourth generation model: Baryon asymmetry

-The matchings of the Yukawa coupling squared $g_L^2$ and $g_t^2$ at $x=x_s=8.0$ are displayed in Fig.~\ref{fig4}(a) to reveal the jagged transition of the RG evolutions from $x<x_s$ to $x>x_s$.
+We do not involve the running of the gauge couplings here for simplicity, which are smaller than the considered Yukawa couplings.
+The matchings of the squares of Yukawa couplings $g_L^2$ and $g_t^2$ at $x=x_s=8.0$ are displayed in Fig.~\ref{fig4}(a) to reveal the jagged transition of the RG evolutions from $x<x_s$ to $x>x_s$.
 Looking at the behaviors around $x=8.0$ closely, one finds that the curves go down and up in the interval $8.0<x<8.3$.
-The matching becomes smooth as $x_s$ decreases to a value between $x_s=6.0$ and $x_s=5.0$, so the assignment $x_s=5.5$ is reasonable, for which the RG evolutions of $g_Q^2$, $g_L^2$ and $g_t^2$ are shown in Fig.~\ref{fig4}(b).
+The matching becomes smooth as $x_s$ decreases to a value between $x_s=6.0$ and $x_s=5.0$, so the choice $x_s=5.5$ is reasonable, for which the RG evolutions of $g_Q^2$, $g_L^2$ and $g_t^2$ are shown in Fig.~\ref{fig4}(b).
 It is seen that $g_L^2$ and $g_t^2$ ascend with $x$ monotonically in the first region.
 In the second region $g_Q^2$ runs from its critical value $g_Q^{c2}=83$ \cite{Li:2025bon} down to the fixed-point value, approaching $g_Q^{f2}= 52$ at a high $x$ \cite{Hung:2009hy}, the same as observed in \cite{Li:2025bon}.
 The curves of $g_L^2$ and $g_t^2$ in the two regions meet smoothly at $x=5.5$ with the magnitudes $g_L^2=5.4$ and $g_t^2=2.5$, respectively.
 The significant enhancement of the slopes at $x>x_s$ originates from the inclusion of the heavy quark effects.
 The curve of $g_L^2$ merges with that of $g_Q^2$, and also approaches the fixed-point value $g_L^{f2}= 52$ at a high $x$.
 The top quark Yukawa coupling squared takes the fixed-point value $g_t^{f2}=30$.
 Figure~\ref{fig4}(b) designates the restoration scale $\Lambda_s=m_Z\exp(z_s)\approx 22$ TeV for $m_Z=91.2$ GeV \cite{PDG}, in agreement with the order-of-magnitude estimate in the dispersive analysis on the lepton mixing \cite{Li:2024awx}.

 As elaborated before, the effective operators are matched to the full theory near the restoration scale $\Lambda_s$.
 We then deduce, from Eq.~(\ref{lam}) for $g_t=\sqrt{2.5}$ at $x=x_s=5.5$ and $v=246$ GeV,